hpe-storage/python-hpedockerplugin/README.md

-## HPE Docker Volume Plugin for HPE 3PAR StoreServ
+## HPE 3PAR Volume Plugin for Docker

 HPE Docker Volume Plugin is an open source project that provides persistent storage and features for your containerized applications using HPE 3PAR StoreServ Storage arrays.